A regular session where backlog items are discussed, reviewed, and prioritized.

 2. When you split user stories

 Large stories must be broken down.
-This splitting will relate to those user stories that have high priority but too large to fit in an upcoming iteration.
+This splitting will relate to those user stories that have high priority but are too large to fit in an upcoming iteration.

 3. When you update priorities